bnafack/NBA_GAMES/README.md

 NBA league consists of 30 teams divided into the Eastern and Western conferences.
 Except in 2020, when the season was cut short by the Covid pandemic, it has always had 82 regular-season games, each team will play 41 away games, and 41 home games.
 The top eight teams from each conference (Eastern and Western) are chosen to compete for the championship during the playoffs.
 The rankings are determined by the number of teams winning games in the regular season.
 The teams then compete against each other, with the first-place team facing the eighth-place team, the second-place team facing the seventh place, etc. Each game will be a best-of-seven series, with teams rotating between home and away.
 The project aims to predict the winner of a basketball game, the ranking of the NBA Playoffs, the winner of each conference, as well as the winner of the NBA.
 Predicting basketball games makes it easier for bettors to make informed decisions.
 It is also interesting to see which factors are closely related to team success.
 Teams can gain an advantage in winning games through this type of analysis.

+**

+# Propose solution

+## Logistic Regression Algorithm

+Logistic regression is a type of supervised learning method that predicts class membership.
+A model is trained to predict the probability (p) of new data falling into each class.
+Typically, new data are assigned to the class to which they are most likely to belong.
+Data are converted into log-odds (logits), which are then converted into odds and probabilities of belonging to the "positive" class.
+Cases are assigned to the positive class if their probability exceeds a predetermined threshold (0.5 by default).

 ***
 # Data description